Nastel/tnt4j-streams/README.md

  * `$DATA$` - allows to set complete activity data as field value and redirect it to stacked parser if such is defined for that field.
  * `$METADATA$` - allows to access activity bound meta-data map.
 Activity meta-data binding is stream specific: some streams may not provide any meta-data.
 To get list of stream provided meta-data entries, see particular stream documentation (both JavaDoc and readme).
+ * field wildcard locators having `*` symbol within field name e.g. `FieldNameFragment*` are used to capture map of activity entity field values, where map entry key is field name and value is field value.

 #### Activity Name-Value parser